 Slutty Vegan (Atlanta)

-Owner Pinky Cole started Slutty Vegan as a food truck before opening its first brick-and-mortar location, where it serves up vegan fried chicken sandwiches and plant-based burgers that are sure to satisfy.
+Owner Pinky Cole, an honorary director of PETA, started Slutty Vegan as a food truck before opening its first brick-and-mortar location, which serves vegan fried chicken sandwiches and plant-based burgers that are sure to satisfy.
+Now, the restaurant has expanded into a full-fledged chain, with locations in Alabama, Georgia, and New York.

 Soul Vegetarian Restaurant No. 2 (Atlanta)